"Finish Testing a Build" (aka Un-Obsolete) and "Retest entire build"

 _NOOBSOLETEBUILD variable when scheduling new iso (apparently this has been already implemented).
 Technically this does does not do 'unobsoleting' rather it does not cancel running/scheduled tests of old iso when scheduling new one.
 What do you think?

-#8 Updated by okurz almost 4 years ago
+#8 Updated by okurz about 4 years ago

 Can't we simply disable the "obsoleting old builds" again and instead deprioritize them?
 It is also helpful for reviewers if the build they review is not obsoleted "under their hands" and keeping a steady history for scenarios.

-#11 Updated by okurz almost 4 years ago
+#11 Updated by okurz about 4 years ago

 rbrown and coolo do not want to disable the old build obsoletion e.g. to reduce worker load and more regarding some use cases of RMs.
 However, he agrees that for reproduction purposes it would make sense not to abort the according job runs (we don't know how this could be done).
 Preferred would be to reproduce not on the productive instance but then we have the problem of how to make workers available for multiple parties (see #12194).